Together, Reducing Fraud Worldwide

 A key element in fraud is the understanding of human behavior – why some people turn to crime and fraud while others don't.
 During this session, you will study several types of behavioral, psychological and social theories of why fraud occurs.

-To resolve allegations of fraud, you must know what schemes are used to defraud organizations.
-This session shows you how to recognize internal schemes such as asset misappropriation, embezzlement, corruption, fictitious disbursements and financial statement fraud.
+To resolve allegations of fraud, you must understand what schemes are used to defraud organizations.
+This session shows you how to recognize common asset misappropriation schemes, such as skimming, fraudulent expense reimbursements, accounts receivable manipulation and inventory theft.

 Financial Transactions – Fraud Risk Assessment